Cookie Notice

 No two insurers or states are alike in how they define or cover telehealth services.

-• Currently, 43 states and Washington, DC, have laws that govern private payer telehealth reimbursement policies.
+• Currently, 43 states, Washington, DC, and the U.S. Virgin Islands have laws that govern private payer telehealth reimbursement policies.

 • All 50 states and Washington, DC, provide reimbursement for some form of live video in Medicaid fee-for service, with fewer states covering store-and-forward or remote physiologic monitoring.

-Know if your site qualifies for billing a facility fee.
-Also, be familiar with the rules if the referring physician and the consulting physician are at the telemedicine visit at the same time.
-For example, the consulting physician would bill for the visit and the referring physician would bill a facility fee if the visit was conducted at the referring physician’s office.
+Know if your site qualifies for billing an originating site fee, facility fee, or transmission fee.
+Currently, 17 states and DC have a specific list of sites that can serve as the originating site for a telehealth encounter.
+35 states will reimburse either a transmission, facility fee, or both.
+Be familiar with the rules if the referring physician and the consulting physician are at the telemedicine visit at the same time.
+For example, the consulting physician would bill for the visit and the referring physician would bill an originating site or facility/transmission fee if the visit was conducted while the patient was located at the referring physician’s office.

 Interactive 50 state map of telemedicine reimbursement policies